noell/jpg-exif-test-images/README.md

 # jpg-exif-test-images

-JPEG format EXIF orientation test images, which you may freely use for your testing purposes.
-Files of the same name .html contain the content of the of the test image rendered as html for easy inspection.
+JPEG format EXIF orientation test images, which you may use for your testing purposes.
+Files of the same name .html contain the content of the of that test image rendered as html for inspection.

 ## Normal EXIF orientation